CamdenTadhg/SnackOrBooze/conceptual.md

 React Router allows you to set up client-side routing in your React app so you can run a single-page application in which the browser does not request new documents from the server each time the URL changes.

 - What is a single page application?
 A single page application is a website which loads as a single page without the necessity of the browser requesting additional documents from the server each time it needs to display new content.
-Instead, additional content and data is retrieved from the server via fetch and displayed to the user without the browser re-loading, even though the URL changes.
+Instead, additional content and data is retrieved from the server via fetch and displayed to the user by Javascript without the browser re-loading, even though the URL changes.

 - What are some differences between client side and server side routing?
 In server side routing, the server provides the browser with a new HTML document for each new URL that the user visits, while in client side routing, a shell HTML file is provided on initial load of the page and the content of the page is changed dynamically by Javascript.
 Speed is also different.
 Client-side routing is sometimes slower on initial load, but much faster on all subsequent user interactions, while server-side routing is slower on each new page visited because of the necessity to request new documents from the server.